NRL teams: Milford to half, Reynolds in for 'Dogs

 - Start your NRL Tipping Competition today with footytips.com.au

 Eels: 1.
 Clinton Gutherson 2.
 Maika Sivo 3.
 Viliami Penisini 4.
 Waqa Blake 5.
 Bailey Simonsson 6.
 Dylan Brown 7.
 Mitchell Moses 8.
 Reagan Campbell-Gillard 9.
 Josh Hodgson 10.
 Wiremu Greig 11.
 Bryce Cartwright 12.
 Ryan Matterson 13.
 J'maine Hopgood Bench: 14.
 Matt Doorey 15.
 Brendan Hands 16.
 Jack Murchie 17.
 Makahesi Makatoa Reserves: 18.
-Jakob Arthur 19.
-Jirah Momoisea 20.
-Ofahiki Ogden 21.
-Toni Mataele 22.
+Jakob Arthur 22.
 Haze Dunster

 Verdict: The Roosters had last week off after beating the Rabbitohs in a bruising encounter a week earlier.
 The Eels finally broke through for their first win of the season, knocking over the Panthers in extra time.
 This promises to be a great game, with the Eels carrying a lot of confidence on the back of last week and having finally settled the future of Mitchell Moses.
 Still I think the Roosters might grab the points here.